zetryu/KotlinActor/README.md

-# KotlinActor
+# Kotlin Actor interface
-simple kotlin Actor interface based on coroutine
+Simple Actor interface based on kotlin's coroutine

+# How to build and run
+$ gradle build

+$ gradle run